 Chira Nakhon Stadium (Hat Yai)

-The Chira Nakhon Stadium in Hat Yai, southern Thailand, was built in 1944 and has long served as the city’s main sporting venue.
+The Chira Nakhon Stadium in Hat Yai, southern Thailand, has long served as the city’s main sporting venue.
 Before the arrival of structured national leagues around the turn of the millennium, it regularly hosted football and other events.

-The first Hat Yai club to compete in national competition was Hatyai FC, who entered the Regional League Division 2 Southern Region in 2010 as an expansion side, finishing twelfth in their debut season.
+The first Hat Yai club to compete in a national competition was Hatyai FC, who entered the Regional League Division 2 Southern Region in 2010.
+The club was awarded a place as the competition was expanded, finishing twelfth in their debut season.

 A strong improvement followed as the ‘Red Eagles’ climbed to fourth the next year, before slipping to eighth in 2012.
 After a brief hiatus, they returned in 2014 but struggled near the bottom of the table, eventually stepping away again.